omarkohl/rationality-freiburg.de/website/content/events/2024-03-15-consciousness/statistics/index.md

 ![10.
 If you answered "probably no" in the previous question or are very uncertain, why is that?](./10-if-you-answered-probably-no-in-the-previous-question-or-are-very-uncertain-why-is-that.png)

 ### 11. What did you like the most today?
-What did you like the least?

-* **Responses:** 14 people (53.85% of attendees)
+* **Responses:** 13 people (50.00% of attendees)

 **Note:** Anything contained in square brackets [] is an edit by the organizers.

-> Most - topic least - less time
+> topic

 > Many interesting impulses.
 > Great atmosphere of discussions.

-> A little bit chaotic today, longer discussion in small groups would have nice, clear definition of consciousness was not given

-> Least: first part didn't really 'introduced' what was then presented by Nawid.
-Felt a bit irrelevant for the discussion part.
-> Most: the topic in general!
+> the topic in general!

 > Mind blown

-> I think some parts of the presentations were not really relevant for the topic.
-But some very interesting ideas popped up during presentation and discussion.

-> Most: the topic, the progression.
-Least: will wasn't fully clear about the arguments are the end.
-But might just need to think more about it.
+> Some very interesting ideas popped up during presentation and discussion.
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

+> The topic, the progression.

-> Gute Präsentationen, angenehme Stimmung
+> Gute Präsentationen, angenehme Stimmung.
-> Mehr Zeit, um tiefer in die Diskussion zu gehen wäre gut

 > Open discussion.